UX Design Processes

 How do I ensure accessibility in UX design?

-● Use accessible color schemes: Make sure text contrasts well with background colors.
-Tools like the Web Content Accessibility Guidelines (WCAG) provide standards for visual contrast.
+● Use accessible color schemes: Make sure text contrasts well with background colors—and tools such as the Web Content Accessibility Guidelines (WCAG) provide standards for visual contrast.

-● Enable keyboard navigation: Design your interface so users can navigate using a keyboard.
-This helps people with motor disabilities or those who prefer not using a mouse.
+● Enable keyboard navigation: Design your interface so that users can navigate it using a keyboard.

-● Provide text alternatives for non-text content: Offer captions or descriptions for images, videos, and other visual content.
-This helps visually impaired users understand what the content is about.
+● Provide text alternatives for non-text content: Offer captions or descriptions for images, videos and other visual content.

-● Ensure your design works with screen readers: Use semantic HTML and ARIA labels to help screen reader software interpret the elements of your interface correctly.
+● Ensure your design works with screen readers: Use semantic HTML and ARIA labels to help screen reader software interpret the elements of your interface right.

-● Create content that is easy to understand: Use clear, simple language and provide explanations for complex terms.
-This assists users with cognitive disabilities.
+● Create content that’s easy to understand: Use clear, simple language and provide explanations for complex terms.

 Take our Master Class Introduction to Digital Accessibility with Elana Chapman, Accessibility Research Manager at Fable.